stevekutz/redux_exp3/README.md

 - `conect()` will attach the AddEpisode component to the state of the Redux store`
 - `connect()` will return a new connected component that wraps the AddEpisode component.

-    - In `AddEpisode` component the first time, we did NOT pass any part of state tree in mapStateToProps. `We are NOT subscribing to any store updates`
+    - In `AddEpisode` component the first time, we did NOT pass any part of the state tree in mapStateToProps. `We are NOT subscribing to any store updates`

     -   Adding to the state tree is demonstrated in Redux DevTools